 - Anhydrous ammonia found in cleaners and fertilizer

-- Hydrochloric acid which is corrosive and can eat away at flesh
+- Hydrochloric acid, which is corrosive and can eat away at the flesh

-- Lithium which is explosive and is found in batteries and can also cause burns to the skin
+- Lithium, which is explosive and can also cause burns to the skin

 - Sulfuric acid, which is commonly used in drain cleaner and toilet cleaner and can burn skin

 What To Do if Something Smells Like Meth